AndreStremmel/EZS/README.md

 `Scheduler_pGetNextTask()`, plus atomically setting both pointers in `Scheduler_vInit()`.

-**PB4/PB5 are occupied on the IOT01A.** The originally planned pins for TRIG/ECHO are, per UM2153, hardwired to the on-board sub-GHz radio module (PB5 = SPSGRF-SPI3_CSN).
-Moved to **PA4/PB0**, both available on the Arduino header.
-Since PB0 sits on EXTI line 0, the handler is `EXTI0_IRQHandler` rather than `EXTI9_5_IRQHandler`.

 **The reset button is not always enough.** It only resets the STM32 — the ST-LINK/J-Link debug chip keeps its internal connection state.
 After aborted SWD sessions, only this helped: **unplug the USB cable, wait ~10s, plug it back in.** That resets both chips.
 This insight resolved several hours of what looked like firmware debugging.

 At the beginning, we were handed **two different versions of STM boards.**
 We started our project using an STM32L475 and a CubeF4.
 To support both boards,